ojensen5115/srtgen/README.md

 python srtgen.py -t samples/buffalo.txt -a samples/buffalo.wav -d 2 -f 95 > samples/buffalo.srt
 ```

 If you don't provide these parameters, the script will ask you for timestamps of two anchor points of sentences towards the beginning and end of the file, and calculates them itself.
+To save you having to dig through the sample audio for precise timestamps, the sample anchor sentence timestamps are as follows:

+* 1.wav:
+  * "Hello." begins at `1`
+  * "That would be really cool" begins at `8.92`
+* 2.wav:
+  * "Hello, and welcome to the security reviewer training." begins at `1.56`
+  * "It's very important, and you should pay attention." begins at `7.76`
+* 3.wav:
+  * "Hi." begins at `1.08`
+  * "And with a bit of data massaging, the Ratcliff-Obershelp algorithm seems to work well enough." begins at `1:11.68`
+* buffalo.wav:
+  * ""Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo"" begins at `2.16`
+  * ""Buffalo bison that other Buffalo bison bully also bully Buffalo bison."" begins at `1:02.8`

 ## Dependencies